SzilvasiPeter/SzilvasiPeter.github.io/_posts/2023-08-19-interpretation-of-inception.md

 > Cobb: I was trying to save you, I'm sorry.\
 > Mal: You infected my mind.
 You betrayed me.
 But you can make amends.
 You can still keep your promise.
 We can still be together... right here.
 In our world.
 The world we built together.

 A huge lighting storm appeared because of the defibrillator sign.
-The sign for the kick but Cobb needs to find Saito first.
-Cobb wishes to be with Mal that she would live.
+The sign for the kick, but Cobb needs to find Saito first.
+Cobb wishes to be with Mal, that she would live.
 However, he knows that she does not exist anymore.
 It is crystallized for him that Mal is just a shade of his real wife.

 > Cobb: I wish you were.
 But I couldn't make you real.
 I'm not capable of imagining you in all your complexity and... perfection.
 As you really were.
 You're the best I can do.
 And you're not real.

 After Cobb refuses to stay with Mal, she stabs Cobb, and then Ariadne shoots Mal.
 Fischer wakes up after he was pushed down from the building.
-Then Fischer finds out the disappointment of his father: My father does not want to be his "shadow".
+Then Fischer finds out the disappointment of his father: My father does not want me to be his "shadow".
 Meanwhile, all kicks are initiated, making the possibility of waking up.
 Lastly, Mal asks if Cobb remembers what he said after marrying her.

 > Mal: We'd be together forever.
 You promised me.\
 > Cobb: I know.
 But we can't.
 And I'm sorry.